helenclx/helenchong.dev/src/projects/recipe-hub.md

 title: Recipe Hub
 summary: Allows users to search for recipes by entering an ingredient.
 Developed by Chingu Voyage 46 Tier 1 Team 1, in which I was part of.
 image: /assets/images/projects/Recipe-Hub.avif
-imageAlt: Screenshots of Recipe Hub
+imageAlt: Screenshot of Recipe Hub
 tech:
   - Vanilla JavaScript
   - API